Cable & Wire | High quality and excellent service at reasonable prices.

 Fiber optic cables are designed to provide high-speed, no-signal-loss, and EMI-free communication in telecommunication, powergrid, datacenter, broadband, and industrial applications.

-Each optical cable is made up of carefully curated materials of individual optical fibers, strength members, buffer tubes, filler compounds, water blockers, armoring, messenger wires, and jackets.
+Each optical cable is constructed using a precise combination of optical fibers, strength members, buffer tubes, water-blocking elements, armoring, and protective jackets.

 Here is the extended technical table of all raw materials used in the fiber optic cable industry.